Friday, September 10, 2010

 Margaret Xu's signature "Yellow Earth Roast Chicken" is a must-try at her Yin Yang restaurant in Hong Kong.
 She uses a terracotta oven to achieve superbly crispy skin and evenly roasted tenderness.

-I found a recipe online at Gourmet.com, probably adapted from her cookbook (in Cantonese).
-It sounds really manageable - pound some galangal, curry leaves and salt into a paste, add olive oil and Chinese rice wine.
+A previous online recipe had these instructions - pound some galangal, curry leaves and salt into a paste, add olive oil and Chinese rice wine.
 That's the marinade you put into the cavity of the chicken.
 After 8-24 hours, sprinkle some coarse salt on the chicken's skin and roast it.
 That's it.

 Of course I had to try this, even if I didn't have a terracotta oven.